Dol hareubang

 It is not known when the statues first began to be made; various theories exist for their origin.
 They possibly began to be made at latest 500 years ago, since the early Joseon period.
+Most dol hareubang that can be seen are recent creations and not originals.
 There are either 47 or 48 original pre-modern statues that are known to exist; most of them are located on Jeju Island.

 The statues are traditionally placed in front of gates, as symbolic projections of power and as guardians against evil spirits.
 They were also symbols and ritual objects for fertility.
 The statues have been compared to jangseung, traditional wooden totem poles around Korea whose function was similarly to ward off bad spirits.
 They are now considered symbols of Jeju Island.
-Recreations of them in miniature and in full size have since been created.
+Recreations of them in miniature and in full size have since been made.

 Names

 Dol hareubang is a term in the Jeju language, and means "stone grandfather".
 The term was reportedly not common until recently, and was mostly used by children.
 It was decided by the Jeju Cultural Property Committee in 1971 to make dol hareubang the official term for the statue, and this name has since become the predominant one.

 The statues have gone by a significant variety of names that were possibly regional and dependent on the characteristics of the statues.
 Names including useongmok, museongmok, ongjungseok, beoksumeori, dolyeonggam, sumunjang, janggunseok, dongjaseok, and mangjuseok.
 The name useongmok was possibly the most common.